lwz7512/game-weaver-ast/challenges/c3/c3_subtitle.md

 In this challenge, you willl draw a 4x4 mole grid with mole-drawing function, specifically, learn how to layout moles with a starting point and mole size.

-Lets first uncomment line 11 in our starting code by clicking the line 11 and pressing key combination `Ctrl + /` in windows or `CMD + /`.
+Lets first uncomment line 11 in our starting code by clicking the line 11 and pressing key combination `Ctrl + /` in Windows or `CMD + /` in Mac.

 Once the double slash characters at the start of line 11 is disappeared, we could then press the `Run` button beside the coding area.